When we lose ourselves in a stressful moment — a workplace situation can quickly go from challenging to a potential disaster.

 Tough workplace scenarios can cause our “fight of flight” response to kick in — and job interviews certainly qualify.
 Labeled an “Amygdala Hijacks”, by psychologist Daniel Goleman, these moments are characterized by neurological processes where our “rational brain” (Neo-cortex) becomes overpowered by our emotional brain.
 This renders places us in a weakened position to deal with these situations effectively.

 Mindfulness — defined as “The psychological state where you focus on the events of the present moment” — allows us to observe the events of our lives from a safer distance, without necessarily reacting in that moment.
 One element, is the notion of equanimity, or “non-reactivity” to the events happening around us.
 Mindfulness tells us to pay attention and acknowledge both one’s inner experience and the outer world, without reacting.

 How might mindfulness help us in a job interview?
-Above all, you want to well represent your skills and experience.
+Above all, you want to accurately represent your skills and experience.
 Regrets concerning what you may have forgotten to mention, (or did mention and shouldn’t have) can prove critical.
-During an interview we can become overwhelmed and “lose our heads, “so to speak — quickly losing focus on the goals of the current conversation.
+During an interview we can become overwhelmed and “lose our heads” so to speak — losing focus on the actual goals of the current conversation.
 (You might find yourself either rushing ahead or reviewing your last answer.)
 If you are unable to remain fully present, you may miss important conversational cues that will help you present yourself well.

 We needn’t wait for your next interview to develop techniques to become more mindful.
 Weaving techniques into our every day lives can prove worthy.